Degree Requirements

 Requirements for the MA and PhD Degrees in the field of Mathematics

-Admission to graduate study in mathematics is granted to a limited number of students who have indicated an ability for advanced and original work.
+Admission to the PhD program in the field of mathematics is granted to a limited number of students who have illustrated an ability for advanced and original work.
 Normally, students take one or two years after the BA degree to obtain an MA degree, and they take four or five years to obtain a PhD.
 An MA is not a prerequisite for the PhD.
-For general university requirements, please see Doctoral Degrees.
+For additional requirement, regulations and procedures for all graduate programs, please see All Graduate Students

 For courses carrying dual undergraduate and graduate numbers, (e.g., MATH 463/MATH 563), the 500-level version is intended to prepare students for advanced work in mathematics.
 In particular, written assignments should be prepared to high professional standards.
 Mathematics graduate students should enroll in the 500-level version.